Blood Doping For Idiots

 Well, the simple answer is that all of the 9.0 litres weren’t drained all in one go.

-Except for losing a little over 1.0 litre during my double hip resurfacing operation – I have had several phlebotomies that drained me of 500 ml at a time.
+Except for losing over 1.0 litre of blood during my hip resurfacing operation – I have had several phlebotomies that drained me of 500 ml at a time.

 Phlebotomy is also known as bloodletting, is an ancient, simple, but effective method in the treatment of genetic hemochromatosis.